15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 And if you'd like to know the company that I trust to supply my family with quality essential oils (and no hype) you can go here to read about my search for the “best” essential oils.
 Or you can skip to the end here.

-Also, if you go and grab my Free Report on 10 Things to Know About Essential Oils Before You Buy, you will not only get more myth-busting essential oils information, but you'll get access to my VIP newsletter as well--complete with updates, great healthy living offers, of course new posts on essential oils, and more.
+If you go and grab my Free Report on 10 Things to Know About Essential Oils Before You Buy, you will not only get more myth-busting essential oils information, but you'll get access to my VIP newsletter as well–complete with updates, great healthy living offers, of course new posts on essential oils, and more.

-Did you believe any of these myths before reading this post?
+Did you believe any of these common essential oil myths before reading this post?

 Which one(s) and what do you think now?